 Halesi Mahadevstan

 Halesi-Martika Cave sits in Nepal's Khotang district.
-Halesi Mahadev holds significance for many religious sites in the Khotang district.
+Halesi Mahadev is significant to many religious sites in the Khotang district.

 It is situated about 222 kilometres from Kathmandu and passes Dhulikhel, Nepalthok, Khurkot, Ghurmi, Okhaldhunga, and Jayaram along the way.
-It takes around 8-9 hours to reach Halesi Mahadev as we pass via the narrow route.
+It takes about 8-9 hours to reach Halesi Mahadev, as we take the narrow route.

-It is situated between the sacred rivers Dudh Koshi to the right and Sunkoshi to the east, in the hilly area of the region.
+It is situated between the sacred rivers Dudh Koshi to the right and Sunkoshi to the east, in the region's hilly area.

 Halesi Cave: Mystical Depths Unveiled